cea-trust-platform/trust-documentation/doc/source/user_guide/num_meth/discretisation/polymac_mpfa/index.rst

 PolyMAC_MPFA
 ============

-Unlike PolyMAC, PolyMAC_MPFA (previously named PolyMAC_P0) does not introduce the vorticity.
+Unlike PolyMAC, PolyMAC_MPFA (previously named PolyMAC_MPFA) does not introduce the vorticity.
 Moreover, no complex dual mesh is explicitly needed.
 The location of the unknowns is described in :numref:`fig:location_unknowns_p0`.